Praveenippili/Praveenippili/README.md

 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning Python, Java and C.
 - 💞️ I’m looking to collaborate with students studying computer engineering.
 - 📫 How to reach me is quite simple.
-Mail me : ippilipraveen123@gmail.com
+Mail me.

 <!---
 Praveenippili/Praveenippili is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.